Possible MPhil/PhD Projects in Physics

 Supervisor: Dr Mark Rayson and Dr Jon Goss

-Metamaterials (artificial electromagnetic media) can provide full control of light-matter interactions by arbitrarily tailoring the electromagnetic response of matter.
+Metamaterials (artificial electromagnetic media) and metasurfaces (their 2D version) can provide full control of light-matter interactions by arbitrarily tailoring the electromagnetic response of matter.

 They offer great opportunities in applications such as:

-Our group is focused on the theoretical and numerical study of metamaterials and metasurfaces (2D version) from their basic principles and their applications to spatial manipulation of wave propagation.
+Our group is focused on the theoretical, numerical, and experimental study of metamaterials and metasurfaces from their basic principles and their applications to spatial, temporal and spatiotemporal manipulation of wave propagation.

 Supervisor: Dr Victor Pacheco Pena